remy/remysharp.com/public/drafts/what-developers-can-learn-from-the-past.md

 We're repeating these mistakes.

-So, if we can learn anything, I'd say: if it feels easy, and has a stink of not being future friendly, then you need to abort your current path and start again.
+So, if we can learn anything, I'd say: if it feels easy, and has a stink of not being future friendly, then you you consider aborting your current path and start again.
 It'll be worth it.
 You won't repeat those small, but nontrivial mistakes.